 (He hangs up.
 He looks around at the WOMEN.
 They are on the ground, quiet.
 They do not make eye contact with each other.
 An echo of the OUTCASTS’ song.
 The transitions into and out of the following scene are performed unseen.)

 (The cabin is razed.
 The greenery is dug up.
 The river is polluted.
-The animals are killed.)
+The animals are killed.

+A pause.
+THE POWERFUL ONE walks across and approvingly surveys the scene.
+We are left with the wreckage.)

 (THE TRUE BELIEVER reads from Euripides’ Bacchae trans.
 C.K.
 Williams.
 He is drinking, which is unusual for him.
 He is a sad and angry drunk, but a very eloquent one.
 He does not acknowledge or lean into the homoeroticism of the text.)